 The supermaxi yacht Wild Oats XI, owned by the Oatley family, is one of the fastest and most technologically advanced ocean racing yachts in the world.
-Her record in Australia¹s international offshore classic, the Rolex Sydney Hobart Race, is evidence of that.
+Her record in Australia¹s international offshore classic, the Rolex Sydney Hobart Race, is unrivalled.

-This sleek, 30-metre (100ft) long ocean racing thoroughbred is undisputedly the most successful yacht in the 75-year history of the arduous event.
-Her helmsman, Mark Richards, is recognised as the race¹s most successful skipper.
+The sleek, 30-metre (100ft) long ocean racing thoroughbred is undisputedly the most successful yacht in the event’s 76-year history.
+Helmsman Mark Richards is recognised as the race¹s most successful skipper.

-Wild Oats XI was launched only a matter of days before her first Rolex Sydney Hobart race in 2005, yet she proved to be so fast that she blasted her way to a rare triple crown line honours, a race record time and victory on handicap.
-Her time for the 628 nautical mile course was 1 day, 18 hours, 40 minutes, and 10 seconds.
+Wild Oats XI was launched only a matter of days before her first Rolex Sydney Hobart race in 2005, yet she proved so fast that the supermaxi blasted its way to a rare triple crown – line honours, a race record time and overall handicap victory.
+The time for the 628 nautical mile course was 1 day, 18 hours, 40 minutes, and 10 seconds.

-Wild Oats XI has rewritten the record books for the Rolex Sydney Hobart on a number of occasions.
-Apart from being first to finish on nine occasions, she was also the first yacht ever to take four back to back straight line honours.
+Wild Oats XI has rewritten the Rolex Sydney Hobart record books many times.
+Apart from being first to finish on nine occasions, the Oatley family’s pride and joy was the first yacht ever to take four back-to-back line honour victories.

-In 2009, after she was lengthened to 100ft, the supermaxi surrendered her line honours crown to the almost identical Alfa Romeo, but returned to her winning ways the following year.
+In 2009, after being lengthened to 100ft, the supermaxi surrendered its line honours crown to the almost identical Alfa Romeo but returned to its winning ways the following year.

-In the 2012 Rolex Sydney Hobart race Wild Oats XI again took the triple-crown line and handicap honours and a race record time.
-That elapsed time was 16 minutes, 58 seconds inside her previous mark.
+In the 2012 Rolex Sydney Hobart, Wild Oats XI again took the triple-crown of line and handicap honours and a race record time.

-In 2015 her stern was shortened by 2m and her 12m forward sections were replaced by a 14m longer, sleeker bow, keeping her midship sections unmodified and in effect moving her entire existing sailplan aft by 2m.
+In 2015 the stern was shortened by 2m and 12m forward sections were replaced by a 14m longer, sleeker bow, keeping the midship sections unmodified and in effect moving the entire sail plan aft by 2m.

-The boat faced challenges between 2015-2017 but made her comeback in 2018 when Wild Oats XI won her ninth line honours in the Rolex Sydney to Hobart Yacht Race, with a time of 1 day, 19 hours, 7 minutes and 21 seconds.
-This win makes her the most successful yacht in the races 75-year history with the most line honour victories and the most line honour victories by a skipper, Mark Richards.
+The boat faced challenges between 2015-2017 but made a comeback in 2018 when Wild Oats XI won its ninth line honours in the Rolex Sydney Hobart Yacht Race, with a time of 1 day, 19 hours, 7 minutes and 21 seconds.
+This win made Wild Oats XI the most successful yacht in the race’s history with Mark Richards holding the title of the skipper with the most line honours victories.